Concerns have been voiced over the safety of feeding copra to horses.

 Again, excess moisture at the time of harvest can encourage the growth of organisms that can contaminate grains with high levels of mycotoxins.

 Ensiled grass (silage, haylage or baleage) involves a more complex method of conservation which is affected by sugar levels, acidity, heat, and oxygen levels.
-However, poor ensiling can encourage multiplication of dangerous organisims, which can result in stock being affected by botulism or listeria poisoning.
+However, poor ensiling can encourage the multiplication of dangerous organisims, which can result in stock being affected by botulism or listeria poisoning.

 The problem for horse owners is knowing whether feed is contaminated.
 A person with even moderate experience can identify poor hay, silage or baleage.